For the essential information about studying in Italy and applying for higher education programmes, visit the Uni-Italia website.

 - Capital: Rome

 - GDP: € 1.672 trillion (2016)

 - Currency: Euro

 - Student visas and immigration

 - Typical tuition fees: In Italy there are both public and private university level institutions.
-Find out more about costs from the Studiare in Italia website.
+Find out more about costs from the Universitaly and Study in Italy websites.